yevgenyivanov/Networking_Final_Project/README.md

 ## Explained Examples

-### Two distinct cases
+### Two observation cases
 During our graph generation process we made a distinction between two cases:
-- The first:
+- The first case:
-  The attacked user is always active in (at most) a single IM group there are two stages for this case - one without noise (i.e, while capturing packets of whatsapp in wireshark, there is no other website that is used) , and one with noise (i.e, while capturing         packets of whatsapp in wireshark, we are using Spotify in the background).
+  The attacked user is always active in (at most) a single wiretapped IM group there are two stages for this case - one without noise (i.e, while capturing packets of whatsapp in wireshark, there is no other website that is used) , and one with noise (i.e, while capturing         packets of whatsapp in wireshark, we are using Spotify in the background).
+- The second case:
+  The attacked user may be active (simultaniously or consecutively) in multiple of the wiretapped IM groups.
+Here we also took into account two scenarios with and without noise (similarly to the first case)

 ## without noise